-IRG acknowledges that the WACC is a widely accepted methodology to calculate the cost of capital, understood by both the finance community and the industry, and already used by many regulators.
-In calculating WACC NRAs should consider the relative merits of pre-tax vs. post-tax.
+IRG acknowledges that the WACC methodology as a method to calculate the cost of capital is a widely accepted method, understood by both the finance community and the industry, and is already used by many regulators.

-In the view of IRG, the level of gearing should be determined using a method consistent with the relevant cost base and the availability of information, although some adjustments may be introduced, if required.
+In the view of IRG, the level of gearing should be determined using a method consistent with the relevant cost base, although some adjustments may be introduced, if required.

-IRG acknowledges that the cost of debt can be calculated: i) using accounting data, such as the current loan book to derive the interest rate; ii) by the regulator calculating an efficient borrowing level and the associated cost of debt; iii) using the sum of the risk free rate and the appropriate company specific debt premium.
-These approaches should consider the quality and relevance of the information available in order to obtain an estimate as appropriate as possible.
+IRG acknowledges that the cost of debts can be calculated: i) using accounting data, such as the current loan book to derive the interest rate; ii) by the regulator calculating an efficient borrowing level and the associated cost of debt; iii) using the sum of the risk free rate and the appropriate company specific debt premium.
+These approaches should consider the quality and relevance of the information available in order to obtain an estimate as accurate as possible.